jiayinlu19960224/TriMe/README.md

 - Lu, Jiayin, Rycroft, Chris.
 (2023).
 TriMe++: Multi-threaded geometry meshing using the Delaunay Triangulation

-We detail in the reference paper the methods, designs and structure of the meshing pipeline and algorithms.
-We also describe the implementation of multi-threaded parallelizaiton throughout the meshing procedure.
-An example code is given in the paper.
-We also test the performance of the software in the paper.
+**Abstract of paper**

+Geometry meshing gives discrete representation of continuous geometry shapes.
+It has important applications in computer graphics and in scientific computing, especially for numerical simlations using the finite element method.
+In some large-scale simulations, high-resolution geometry meshes using hundreds of thousands of points may be needed.
+In this paper, we present \textsc{TriMe++}, a multi-threaded software library designed for generating adaptive 2D meshes for intricate geometric shapes using Delaunay triangulation.
+Multi-threaded parallel computing is implemented throughout the meshing procedure, making it especially suitable for fast generation of large-scale meshes.
+Three iterative meshing algorithms are provided to users: DistMesh, Centroidal Voronoi Diagram meshing, and a hybrid method of the two.
+We test the performance of \textsc{TriMe++}.
 We compare the three meshing methods, and show that the hybrid method has the advantages of the other two, while avoiding the disadvantages.
-We demonstrate with examples that the meshing achieves significant speed up in time using parallel computing.
-We also show that TriMe++ is able to handle extremely complicated geometry shapes and generates adaptive meshes of high quality.
+We demonstrate that the software library achieves significant speed up in time with parallel computing when generating a large-scale mesh of $10^6$ points.
+We also show that \textsc{TriMe++} is able to handle extremely complicated geometry shapes and generates adaptive meshes of high quality.

 Further improvements of TriMe++ will be made in the future.